About us?

 Caritas: Latin America and the Caribbean

-“The Amazon is an interconnected multinational whole, a large biome shared by nine countries: Brazil, Bolivia, Colombia, Ecuador, Guyana, Peru, Suriname, Venezuela and French Guiana.
-However, I address this Exhortation to everyone.
-On the one hand, I do it to help awaken affection and concern for this land that is also "ours" and invite you to admire it and recognize it as a sacred mystery; on the other hand, because the attention of the Church to the problems of this place forces us to briefly return to some questions that we should not forget and that can inspire other regions of the earth in the face of their own challenges.»
+“The Amazon is an interconnected, multi-national whole, a vast biome shared by nine countries: Brazil, Bolivia, Colombia, Ecuador, Guyana, Peru, Suriname, Venezuela, and French Guiana.
+However, I address this Exhortation to the entire world.
+On one hand, I do so to help awaken affection and concern for this land that is also ‘ours’ and invite everyone to admire and recognize it as a sacred mystery; on the other hand, because the Church’s attention to the issues of this place requires us to briefly revisit certain matters that we should not forget, and which could inspire other regions of the world facing their own challenges.” – Pope Francisco

 I want to get in touch